 6) Don’t assume it will be easy: Be prepared to work hard

-Or maybe you move to the perfect city, but when you get there, you realize everything you read painted a pretty picture rather than reality.
+Or maybe you’ve chosen what seemed like the perfect city, but when you get there, you realize everything you read painted a pretty picture rather than reality.
+This really does happen.

 7) Don’t give up

-Your dream is counting on you, so don’t give up.
+Your dream to move abroad is counting on you, so don’t give up.
 It feels better to have tried and failed than to have not tried at all.
 It won’t be easy, but it will be worth it.